Nela Lopušanová: Ice hockey career

 In the 2022–23 campaign, she continued to build on her incredible scoring from the previous season.
 She ranked fifth in the Extraliga žien and second among MsHKM Žilina players in scoring, with 28 goals and 21 assists for 49 points in just eight games.
 In the final game of the season, she recorded 10 goals and 9 assists in a 24–1 landslide victory over Ice Dream Košice.
 Concurrently, she scored 18 goals and tallied 25 assists across fourteen games as a centre with VLCI Žilina U16 in the Liga starších žiakov AA, ranking second on the team for points.
 Her 43 points ranked 22nd in the league, though she played five fewer games than any higher-ranking player, and her 3.07 points per game was the highest of any player who appeared in more than ten games.

 Her stellar performance led VLCI Žilina youth coach Jakub Kubiš to dub her "a wunderkind of the kind that is born only once per century."
+To cellebrate her achievements, the team started to sell her jersey at the team store.

 In the fall of 2023, after receiving offers from multiple programs, Lopušanová moved to the United States to attend Bishop Kearney High School in Irondequoit, New York and play with the Bishop Kearney Selects ice hockey program.
 Her age made her eligible for the program's under-16 team but her skill earned her a place on the under-19 team, where she impressed immediately with 13 goals in her first 13 games.
 During the 2024 USA Hockey-Chipotle Girls Tier 1 19U National Championship, Lopušanová led the tournament with 14 points (2g, 12a) in 6 games, including one assist in the championship final loss to Shattuck-St Mary's.
 She finished the season with 47 points in 30 games.
 At the following year's tournament, Bishop Kearney won the championship and Lopušanová scored 13 points (10g, 3a).